-In September 2017 RunScribe PLUS will release a beta version of RUNNING POWER (dual-sided) for Suunto and Garmin CIQ.
+In September 2018 RunScribe PLUS will made their dual-sided RUNNING POWER live for Suunto and Garmin CIQ.

-There are alternatives for looking at your run form including Runscribe PRO, LUMO Body, Garmin’s HRM-RUN, Kinematix TUNE, SHFT,Runteq’s ZOI and others.
+There are alternatives for looking at your run form including Runscribe Plus, LUMO Body, Garmin’s HRM-RUN, Kinematix TUNE, SHFT,Runteq’s ZOI and others.
 Indeed SHFT (reviewed here) also produces power but only in the context of their app and their ‘power’ values differ from what STRYD produces.
 I suspect we will see more alternatives in 2018.

 As at Feb2018 I would note the following:

 - There are issues with the Garmin Fenix 5 and Fenix 5s (just those two models NOT the 935 and not the 5X and not the PLUS models).
 The issue is that the Fenix 5 and 5S are unable to always receive some ANT+ signals including those of STRYD.
 I think it’s true of STAGES too.
 As of 5October 2017 my understanding is that these issues are hardware dependent at the Garmin end and not able to be changed.

 - SportTracks desktop does not seem to like importing power from a Garmin Fit files from directly on the watch.
 Even the OMB FIT importer doesn’t do it.
-The workaround to get running power data into SportTracks 3.1 (Desktop) is to export a FIT file from STRYD’s power centre.
+The workaround is to get running power data into SportTracks 3.1 (Desktop) is to export a FIT file from STRYD’s power centre.
 That then imports correctly into SportTracks.
 (Fit File Repair Tool would also likely sort it out if you don’t want to use PowerCentre).
-Alternatively there are ways to import using OMB’s tool and then manually copy power from thje CIQ field to ST3.1’s standard power field.
+Alternatively there are ways to import using OMB’s tool and then manually copy power from the CIQ field to ST3.1’s standard power field.

 Summary & Further Comments